connervieira/Marksman/README.md

 A graphical interface for [Assassin](https://v0lttech.com/assassin.php).

+## Installing

+Marksman can be downloaded at <https://v0lttech.com/marksman.php>.
+For installation instructions, see the [DOCUMENTATION.md](DOCUMENTATION.md) file.

 ## Description

 Assassin is a platform built to integrate devices and sensors in an automotive context.
 While it's plenty powerful alone, many users find it's command line interface to be limiting.
 Marksman is a companion tool that aims to be a clean, modern dashboard that displays information directly from Assassin from nearly any device with a web browser.